 Despite their hundreds of benefits, they fall short when it comes to editing.
-It’s just not as easy to edit PDF documents as it is to edit Microsoft Office documents.
+Unless you have the luxury to use Adobe Acrobat Pro to manage your PDFs — the industry’s gold standard — it’s just not as easy to edit PDF documents as it is to edit Microsoft Office documents.

 But don’t worry, all is not lost.
 If you desperately need to edit a PDF, there are some great free tools available.
 Here are five of the best.

 PDF Booklet has a simple premise: to let you create a booklet from existing PDF files.
 It’s especially helpful if you have one document saved as separate files because your printer doesn’t support multi-page scanning.

 You choose the layout of the booklet and the order of the pages, and the app will collate them.
 All you need to do is print the document and staple the pages together.
 If the automatic tool doesn’t give you the desired results, you can rotate, zoom, or flip pages until it’s perfect.

 The app also works with existing booklets, allowing you to reorder the pages and tweak the layout.

 You can preview your alterations before finalizing your creation.
 As soon as you hit Go, the app makes a new file and displays your efforts in the built-in PDF viewer.